This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Can you freeze butter?

 Yes!
 We do this all the time and you should too.
 Butter (opened or unopened) can be kept in the refrigerator for one to three months.
-What happens if you haven’t used it all?
+Freezing butter is a great option when you haven’t used it all.

 The next time you spot a good sale on butter, stock up and freeze it.
 The savings will add up and you will always have butter at a great price.